Repayment

 Consequences of default

-• The Fund may sue you and your sureties.
+• Sue you and your sureties.

 Disability or Death